How to Make Strawberry Mint Simple Syrup at Home

 - You can adjust the sweetness by reducing the sugar slightly, especially if your strawberries are extra sweet.

 Homemade strawberry mint simple syrup is one of those little kitchen magic tricks that takes everyday drinks and treats to the next level.
 It’s easy to make, incredibly flavorful, and feels fancy without the effort.
-Once you try it, you’ll want to keep a jar in your fridge all summer long.
+The fresh strawberries bring sweetness and color while the mint adds the perfect refreshing finish.

 One Comment